 Examples of Sexual Harassment:

-You can report sexual harassment to any school staff member or to the district's Title IX Officer.
-District Policies and Procedures 3205 and 5011 on sexual harassment prohibition viewed on the district website.
-Copies of the policy/procedures/forms may also be obtained by contacting the District Office at (509) 766-2650, or in person at 1620 S Pioneer Way, Moses Lake, WA 98837.
+You can report sexual harassment to any school staff member or the district's Title IX Officer.
+District Policies and Procedures 3205 and 5011 on sexual harassment prohibition can be viewed on the district website at Policies and Procedures.

 Title IX/Chapter 28A.640 Officer